milvus-logo

 CRD Documentation can be found in https://github.com/zilliztech/milvus-operator/tree/main/docs/CRD

-Install by kubectl command
+Install with kubectl

 $ kubectl apply -f https://raw.githubusercontent.com/zilliztech/milvus-operator/main/deploy/manifests/deployment.yaml